top of page

 TEAM LEADERS

-Walter and Laurie Roberts are professional educators who retired in 2018 to return to their roots in the Ozarks Mountains of southern Missouri and northern Arkansas.
+Walter and Laurie Roberts are professional educators with decades of experience who retired in 2018 to return to their roots in the Ozark Mountains of southern Missouri and northern Arkansas.

 Laurie was a classroom elementary teacher of grades K-5 in the public schools of Minnesota.
 Her specialty was teaching reading to students who found themselves struggling, in addition to providing educational assistance to immigrants in their efforts to meet the requirements for American citizenship.